What will my child do while he/she is at KidsPark?

 Who will be caring for my child?

 The KidsPark staff are hired because they are energetic, creative people who enjoy interacting with children, and are:

-KidsPark exceeds state licensing requirements by providing an average teacher-child ratio of 1:8.
+KidsPark exceeds state licensing requirements by providing, on average, a lower teacher-child ratio.
 In addition, there are usually at least 2 staff members on site at all times.
-If a child needs one-on-one attention, another teacher is available to the group.
-Back to top
+If a child needs a few minutes of one-on-one attention, another teacher is available to the group.

 The short answer is: kids thrive at KidsPark and can’t wait to come back.